sdodlapati3/MetaFunction/readme.md

 ## ✨ Overview

-MetaFunction is a sophisticated Flask-based platform that revolutionizes how researchers interact with scientific literature.
-By combining advanced paper resolution capabilities with multiple AI backends, it provides intelligent summarization and analysis of academic papers through simple queries.
+MetaFunction is a sophisticated, enterprise-ready Flask-based platform that revolutionizes how researchers and organizations interact with scientific literature.
+Combining advanced paper resolution capabilities with multiple AI backends and enterprise-grade infrastructure, it provides intelligent summarization and analysis of academic papers with production-level scalability, security, and reliability.

-### 🎯 Key Features
+### 🎯 Core Features

 - **🔍 Multi-Modal Paper Resolution**: Search by DOI, PMID, arXiv ID, or paper title
 - **🤖 AI-Powered Analysis**: Integration with OpenAI, DeepSeek, and Perplexity models